Istanbul Food Guide

 A quick, on the go street food in Turkey, is Köfte ekmek

-Köfte ekmek is a little-known street food originating from Western Turkey and spreading across the country during Ottoman times.
-This dish consists of grilled meatballs served in bread with fresh sliced tomatoes, onions, parsley, and grilled green peppers.
+Köfte ekmek started in Western Turkey and spread across the country during Ottoman times: grilled meatballs in bread with sliced tomatoes, onions, parsley, and grilled green peppers.
+The spice mix in the meatballs carries it, black pepper, cumin, and allspice.

 15. Çiğ köfte (Raw Meatballs)